 Just as in every other type of business, patients expect convenience.
 Offering the payment options they prefer will increase patient satisfaction and resolve more accounts earlier in the revenue cycle.

-- Secure, convenient digital payment options - using software like PDCflow’s FLOW Technology allows consumers to view a bill instantly through email or text while speaking to an agent.
-Or, they can enter their own payment information for enhanced payment security.
+- Secure, convenient digital payment options - PDCflow’s Flow Technology allows consumers to view a bill instantly through email or text while speaking to an agent.
+They can enter their own payment information for enhanced payment security while letting agents confirm payment before hanging up.

 - Secure document transfer - With healthcare clients, HIPAA compliance is essential.
-Offering secure digital document transfer can help you securely interact with patients while speeding up the payment resolution process.
+PDCflow’s HIPAA compliance facilitates secure digital document transfers.
+Securely interact with patients or transfer records between facilities while speeding up the payment resolution process.

 “Regulation F, especially in a healthcare collections context and then when combined with some of the proposed state law initiatives this year, could cause both collection agencies AND creditors to re-think collection and other revenue cycle activities.”

-This loss-mitigation approach requires the skills, knowledge and technology of an EBO to work on behalf of healthcare organizations or creditors.
+This loss-mitigation approach requires the skills, knowledge, and technology of an EBO to work on behalf of healthcare organizations or other creditors.

 Bender leaves ARM professionals with a word of caution: